 - Line two baking sheets with parchment paper or lightly-greased foil, and warm a large skillet over moderate heat.

 - Finely dice the onions, then add olive oil and diced onions to the skillet.
 Sauté gently to soften.
 Finely mince the garlic and add to the skillet once the onions are translucent.
 Add the salt, oregano, and red pepper flakes then cook until fragrant – about 30 seconds.

 - Add the Worcestershire sauce to the skillet, stir and reduce heat to low.
 Coarsely chop the spinach then add to the skillet and cook until the spinach is wilted and all of the liquid has evaporated.
 Remove from the heat and set aside to cool slightly.

-- While the onion mixture is cooling, prepare the yogurt sauce.
+- While the onion mixture is cooling, place a rack in the top half of the oven and preheat to 400ºF, then prepare the yogurt sauce.
 Zest the lemon before juicing and reserve for the meatball mixture.
 Stir together the ingredients for the yogurt sauce and season to taste with additional salt if needed, and freshly ground pepper.
 Set aside.

 - While the meatballs are baking, dice or thinly slice the red onion, chop the tomatoes and cucumber into bite-sized pieces.
 Wrap the pita in foil and place in the oven to warm for the last 5 minutes of cooking time on the meatballs.

 - Once the meatballs are cooked, broil for a few minutes if a little more colour is desired, and serve with the warmed pita, garlicky yogurt sauce, and prepared veggies.
 Dress with a drizzle of olive oil and more feta cheese for an extra special presentation.